till-s/tic-nic/README.md

 ### Hardware Design

 The kicad design files are located in the `kicad` subdirectory.
-Note that the project name (`trion-8-test.pro`) and some of the sheet names are unfortunate and due to legacy reasons.
+Note that some of the sheet names are unfortunate and due to legacy reasons.

 ### Firmware